goauthentik/authentik/website/docs/troubleshooting/postgres/upgrade_docker.md

 ---
-title: Upgrade PostgreSQL on Docker compose
+title: Upgrade PostgreSQL on Docker Compose
 ---

 ### Dump your database